MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/What-s-new-in-Hyper-V-on-Windows.md

 > The .vmcx file name extension indicates a binary file.
 Editing .vmcx or .vmrs files isn't supported.

 ## <a name="BKMK_ConfgVersion"></a>Virtual machine configuration version \(Updated\)
-The version represents the compatibility of the virtual machine's configuration, saved state, and snapshot files with the version of Hyper-V. Virtual machines with version 5 are compatible with  Windows Server 2012 R2  and can run on both  Windows Server 2012 R2  and Windows Server 2016 Technical Preview.
-Virtual machines with versions introduced in Windows Server 2016 Technical Preview won't run in Hyper-V on  Windows Server 2012 R2 .
+The version represents the compatibility of the virtual machine's configuration, saved state, and snapshot files with the version of Hyper-V. Virtual machines with version 5 are compatible with Windows Server 2012 R2 and can run on both Windows Server 2012 R2 and Windows Server 2016 .
+Virtual machines with versions introduced in Windows Server 2016 won't run in Hyper-V on Windows Server 2012 R2.

-If you move or import a virtual machine to a server that runs Hyper-V on Windows Server 2016 Technical Preview from  Windows Server 2012 R2 , the virtual machine's configuration isn't automatically updated.
-This means you can move the virtual machine back to a server that runs  Windows Server 2012 R2 .
+If you move or import a virtual machine to a server that runs Hyper-V on Windows Server 2016 from  Windows Server 2012 R2, the virtual machine's configuration isn't automatically updated.
+This means you can move the virtual machine back to a server that runs Windows Server 2012 R2.
 But, this also means you can't use the new virtual machine features until you manually update the version of the virtual machine configuration.

 For instructions on checking and upgrading the version, see [Upgrade virtual machine version](deploy/Upgrade-virtual-machine-version-in-Hyper-V-on-Windows-or-Windows-Server.md).
 This article also lists the version in which some features were introduced.